CoryParsnipson/electronics-experiments/attiny-402-i2c-pwm-generator/README.md

 We are using an ATTiny402 on a breadboard, similar to the set up described in the previous section hooked up to a single discrete LED and I2C signals going to the corresponding pins of a Raspberry Pi CM3 on a development board, which is acting as the I2C host.
 The I2C pins are physical pin 3 for SDA and physical pin 5 for SCL.

+> NOTE: don't forget to add 4.7 kOhm pull up resistors on the SDA and SCL wires.
+Use the 5V Arduino signal, same as the VCC input.
+These pull of resistors are mandated by the I2C spec and you will risk undefined behavior if they are not included.

 A development computer (a Windows 10 laptop) is used to VNC into the Raspberry Pi and sent/receive I2C commands to the ATTiny via the bundled Raspberry Pi Linux utilities, `i2c-set` and `i2c-get`.

 Lastly, a [CP2102 USB TTL module](https://www.aliexpress.com/w/wholesale-cp2102-usb-to-ttl-converter.html) was used to allow for serial debug through the UART interface.